sjspielman/tasty/working-with-your-data/working-with-your-own-data.md

 Here we will take you through the most common R package installation steps and the most common roadblocks.
 However, [*package dependencies*](http://r-pkgs.had.co.nz/description.html#dependencies), packages needing other packages to work (and specific versions of them!), can make this a [hairy process](https://en.wikipedia.org/wiki/Dependency_hell).
-Because of this, we encourage you to reach out to one of the CCDL team members for assistance if you encounter problems beyond the scope of this brief introduction!
+Because of this, we encourage you to reach out to one of the Data Lab team members for assistance if you encounter problems beyond the scope of this brief introduction!

 #### install.packages()